Michael the Archangel

 It is Jesus (Michael, the great prince) who will stand up for God’s people.
 Jesus has promised He will never leave us nor forsake us (Hebrews 13:5; Matt 28:20); His promise extends to all eternity, especially during the “time of trouble such as never was since there was a nation”.

 After a second 3 1/2 years, when the covenant was "confirmed unto us by them that heard [him]" (Heb 2:3), Stephen was cut off, stoned as the first Christian martyr.
-To mark the end of the 70 weeks that were "determined upon thy people" ("cut off" margin), Stephen looked up and saw Jesus standing at the right hand of God.
+To mark the end of the 70 weeks that were "determined upon thy people" ("cut off" margin), Stephen looked up and saw Jesus standing at the right hand of God signifying the end of the Jewish nation’s determined time (Daniel 9:24).
+At the time of the end Michael will stand up to signal the end of time for this world.

 The Son of God is the only Being called an angel in the entire universe who can be worshiped.
-He alone holds the title ‘who is like God’, because the Scripture tells us He was begotten in the express image of the Father.
+But the Son of God is not just an angel, even as he was not just a man when he appeared on earth in the fullness of time as the Son of man.
+He alone holds the title ‘who is like God’, because the Scriptures tell us He was begotten in the express image of the Father.

 “Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, Being made so much better than the angels, as he hath by inheritance obtained a more excellent name than they” Hebrews 1:3,4